GyeongminJang/Robot-Navigation-with-DRL/README.md

 **To aid exploration in continuous action spaces, generate smooth noise over time.**

-1) **Max_sigma**: The maximum noise level applied during the initial exploration phase, representing the magnitude of uncertainty imposed on the action.
+1) **Max_sigma**: The maximum noise level applied during the initial exploration phase, representing the magnitude of uncertainty imposed on the action
-2) **Min_sigma**: Ensure that noise does not completely disappear even as learning progresses, while maintaining minimal searchability.
+2) **Min_sigma**: Ensure that noise does not completely disappear even as learning progresses, while maintaining minimal searchability
-3) **Decay_Period**: The period during which noise intensity decays from max_sigma to min_sigma.
+3) **Decay_Period**: The period during which noise intensity decays from max_sigma to min_sigma

 ## **5. TD3 Parameters**
 **Target Policy Smoothing**: Adding random noise to target actions for more robust policy learning and preventing overfitting